Goodman-lab/AD-transferability/README.md

 # AD-transferability
 Code for the paper - Quantifying Applicability Domain transferability using Tanimoto similarity: A toxicological perspective

+Acknoweldgement of the authors are required when using the code partially or in full.

 The Python 3 notebook for this project is available for download.
 The notebook contains the following code for:

  - Fingerprint generator